 2. Check Graphics Card Details using the System Information Tool

-The System Information tool of Windows 11 tells a lot about your graphics card.
-Here’s how you can find that detail.
+The System Information tool in Windows 11 provides a lot of information about your graphics card.

 1. Press the Windows Key + R button on your keyboard.
 This will open the RUN dialog box.
 Type in msinfo32, then hit Enter.

-2. On the System Information Window, expand the Components section.
+2. On the System Information Window, expand Components.

 3. Select Display.
 Check the Name section to find your graphics card on the right.